-^{} Your cost for hearing aids and routine hearing exam does not apply toward the annual out-of-pocket maximum.
+Your cost for hearing aids and non-Medicare covered routine hearing exam does not apply toward the annual out-of-pocket maximum.

-What you must pay when you Services that are covered for you get these services HIV screening In- and Out-of-Network For people who ask for an HIV screening test or who are at increased There is no coinsurance. risk for HIV infection, we cover: copayment or deductible for members eligible for Medicare-• One screening exam every 12 months covered preventive HIV For women who are pregnant, we cover: screening. • Up to three screening exams during a pregnancy Home health agency care Cost sharing for covered

-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.

-Covered services include, but are not limited to:
+What you must pay when you get these services Services that are covered for you Help with Certain Chronic Conditions In-Network • Acupuncture \$0 copayment for each o Up to12 visits per year are covered for members who are acupuncture treatment. undergoing chemotherapy and experiencing severe nausea. \$0 copayment for each one-way Transportation transportation for dialysis o Up to 24 one-way trips per year for members diagnosed treatment. with End-Stage Renal Disease to get to and from dialysis Out-of-Network for treatment.
+Trips must be booked through our approved vendor Aryv. \$0 copayment for each acupuncture treatment Note: This is a Special Supplemental Benefit for the Chronically III (SSBCI) benefit.
+In addition to an eligible chronic condition, members must also meet additional eligibility requirements to receive the SSBCI benefit. 🎽 HIV screening In- and Out-of-Network For people who ask for an HIV screening test or who are at increased There is no coinsurance, risk for HIV infection, we cover: copayment or deductible for members eligible for Medicare-One screening exam every 12 months • covered preventive HIV For women who are pregnant, we cover: screening. • Up to three screening exams during a pregnancy Home health agency care Cost sharing for covered services Prior to receiving home health services, a doctor must certify that you applies toward the annual out-ofneed home health services and will order home health services to be pocket maximum. provided by a home health agency.
+You must be homebound, which In- and Out-of-Network means leaving home is a major effort. \$0 copayment for Medicare-Covered services include, but are not limited to: covered home health visit Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than eight hours per day and 35 hours per week.) - Physical therapy, occupational therapy and speech therapy - o Physical, occupational and speech therapy services provided by an outpatient provider while you are receiving any home care services are not covered unless the home care agency agrees to cover the cost of the outpatient therapies. - Medical and social services - Medical equipment and supplies services applies toward the annual out-of-pocket maximum.
+- total fewer than eight hours per day and 35 hours per week). - Physical therapy, occupational therapy and speech therapy - Physical, occupational and speech therapy services provided by an outpatient provider while you are receiving any home care services are not covered unless the home care agency agrees to cover the cost of the outpatient therapies. - Medical and social services - Medical equipment and supplies